 Once you've added in extra design ease to the bodice blocks you can also remove the front bust dart as you will have enough room for the bust (this is optional depending on the style you'd like).
 You can find the tutorial for this here:

 This is also something I go into in a lot more detail inside Design Confidence my 10-week program to designing your own sewing patterns for your dream clothes.
-Join the waitlist to be the first to know when doors open again for Design Confidence here.
+You can learn more about Design Confidence inside my FREE masterclass below.